Tom Perrotta

-Thomas R. Perrotta (born August 13, 1961) is an American novelist and screenwriter best known for his novels Election (1998) and Little Children (2004), both of which were made into critically acclaimed, Academy Award-nominated films.
+Thomas R. Perrotta (born August 13, 1961) is an American novelist and screenwriter best known for his novels Election (1998) and Little Children (2004), both of which were made into Academy Award-nominated films.
 Perrotta co-wrote the screenplay for the 2006 film version of Little Children with Todd Field, for which he received an Academy Award nomination for Best Adapted Screenplay.
-He is also known for his novel The Leftovers (2011), which has been adapted into a TV series on HBO.
+He is also known for his novel The Leftovers (2011), which was adapted into the critically acclaimed TV series on HBO, co-created by Perrotta and Damon Lindelof.

 Biography

-Tom Perrotta was born in Summit, New Jersey, and raised in Garwood, New Jersey, where he spent his entire childhood, and was raised Roman Catholic.
+Tom Perrotta was born in Newark, New Jersey, where he spent his entire childhood, and was raised Roman Catholic.
 His father was an Italian immigrant postal worker, whose parents emigrated from a village near Avellino, Campania, and his mother is an Albanian-Italian immigrant former secretary, who stayed home to raise him along with his older brother and younger sister.
 Perrotta enjoyed reading authors such as O. Henry, J. R. R. Tolkien, and John Irving, and decided early in his life that he wanted to be a writer.
 He graduated from David Brearley High School in 1979, where he was involved in the school's literary magazine, Pariah, for which he wrote several short stories.
 Perrotta earned a B.A. in English from Yale University in 1983, and then received an M.A. in English/creative writing from Syracuse University.
 While at Syracuse, Perrotta was a pupil of Tobias Wolff, whom Perrotta later praised for his "comic writing and moral seriousness".

 Perrotta married writer Mary Granfield in 1991, and they have two children.
 As of 2019, the couple lives in Belmont, Massachusetts, a suburb of Boston.